 Historical Records by Dani Gal is an ongoing project of collecting commercially released vinyl records that document political events of the twentieth century.

 Commissioned for the 54.
 Venice Biennale

 Production: Jonathan Dowek

 On 11 April 1961, the trial of Adolf Eichmann began.
 He was tried in an Israeli court and charged for committing crimes against humanity and war crimes.
 He was convicted and executed by hanging on 31 May 1962.
-On a night, between 31 May and the 01 June 1962 shortly after the execution and the cremation of the body, a group of police officers sailed on a boat six miles off the shores of Jaffa port.
+On a night, between 31 May and 1 June 1962, shortly after the execution and the cremation of the body, a group of police officers sailed on a boat six miles off the shores of Jaffa port.
 Their mission was to scatter Eichmann’s ashes into the international waters of the Mediterranean Sea.
 The purpose of the highly secret mission was to ensure that there could be no future memorial and that no nation would serve as his final resting place.
 Based on an interview Dani Gal made with Michael Goldman, a Holocaust survivor who was one of the policemen on the boat, the film re-enacts the scene of the group of policemen sailing on a dark foggy night with Eichmann’s ashes in a jug of milk.